statichunt/geeky-hugo/exampleSite/content/blog/monetize-a-blog.md

 ---
 title: "Blog Monetization Guide"
-description: "Learn how to monetize a blog effectively.
-Explore diverse revenue streams to boost your profits."
+description: "Learn how to monetize a blog effectively with proven strategies.
+Explore multiple income streams to grow revenue and turn your blog into a profitable business."
 date: "2019-10-28T18:19:25+06:00"
 image: "images/post/ways-to-monetize-a-blog.jpg"
 categories: ["blogging"]